otterclean/otterclean/README.md

 ## Contributing

 We welcome contributions to Clean My System TUI!
-Here's how you can help:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## Roadmap

-- [ ] Add support for more operating systems
-- [ ] Implement system optimization features
-- [ ] Create a configuration file for customizable cleanup options
-- [ ] Add a feature to schedule regular cleanups
-- [ ] Implement a plugin system for community-contributed cleanup modules

 ## License